wasimapinjari/react-artist-catalogue/LEARN.md

 }
 ```

-### STEP C: Creating a new GitHub repository
+### STEP C: Creating A New GitHub Repository
-1. Open your browser and login to your GitHub account.
+1. Open your browser and login to your GitHub account (if you don't have one create it).
 2. On the left hand side of the GitHub UI click on the green `New` button.

 ![GitHub new repository create button](public/images/github-new-repository.png)